 The goals of Healthy Families America, a long term, evidence-based home visiting program, are to build and maintain partnerships in communities that engage families in home visiting, either prenatally or at birth; promote and strengthen positive parent-child relationships; promote positive growth and development in children; build the strengths of families and their protective factors.

 Expectant mothers and families with newborns.
 Families may have more than one child.
 The program is designed mainly for overburdened parents who have had some form of early childhood trauma.
-In Rhode Island, Healthy Families America provides services to young, low-income women in Providence and Woonsocket.
-In Fall 2012, services will expand to Central Falls, Newport, Pawtucket, and West Warwick.
+In Rhode Island, Healthy Families America provides services to low-income women and men in Central Falls, Newport, Pawtucket, Providence, West Warwick, and Woonsocket.

 Before a home visitor (Family Support Worker) from Healthy Families America begins home visits, a Family Resource Specialist visits with a family to see if they want or need long-term home visiting services.
 For some families, this kind of home visiting is not right, or they need other services, such as a parenting class.
 The Family Resource Specialist works with families to identify what they want and need.